-- 6. (a) The National Board of Trade issues circulars in which information concerning the scope of the licensing requirements and formalities of filling up applications for licences as well as the over all amount is published.
-Each importer or agent is informed in writing about the amount at his disposal for licences during a certain period.
-As regards new importers, see (h) below. - (b) Allocations are in principle made for one-year periods.
-Licences are usually valid for three to nine months after the expiry of the current month.
-The validity can be extended, however not exceeding the period of licensing.
-After this period the importer must apply for a new licence. - (c) Domestic producers as such do not receive any special share of released quantities.
-The total amount is allocated on the same basis between all importers.
+between all importers.
 Licences are only issued for immediate purchases which have to be certified by a sales contract.
 Non-utilized shares of a licence are in principle not transferable to a following period.
-In accordance with existing legislation the names of the importers who have obtained licences are not revealed to authorities and exporting organizations in the exporting countries, with the exception of the names of importers of goods from South Africa and Namible. - (d) The amount allocated is as a rule available to the importer for three quarters of the period in respect of which the total allocation is granted.
-Licence amounts not utilized by one importer are generally reallocated to other importers expected to be able to utilize the amounts. - (a) The time required for the handling of licence applications is usually one to ten working days. - (f) A licence which has been granted is in principle valid for immediate importation. - (g) Licence applications are in principle only dealt with by one authority.
-The importer needs to approach one authority only. - (h) If the amounts of licences applied for are greater than available total amounts or quantities, allocation is made on the basis of the applicants' imports during an earlier base period.
+In accordance with existing legislation the names of the importers who have obtained licences are not revealed to authorities and exporting organizations in the exporting countries, with the exception of the names of importers of goods from South Africa.

+- IV.
+The amount allocated is as a rule available to the importer for three quarters of the period in respect of which the total allocation is granted.
+Licence amounts not utilized by one importer are generally re-allocated to other importers expected to be able to utilize the amounts. - V. The time required for the handling of licence applications is usually one to ten working days. - VI.
+A licence which has been granted is in principle valid for immediate importation. - VII.
+Licence applications are in principle only dealt with by one authority.
+The importer needs to approach one authority only. - VIII.
+If the amounts of licences applied for are greater than available total amounts or quantities, allocation is made on the basis of the applicants' imports during an earlier base period.
 There is no upper limit for such allocations.
 New importers are granted a minor share of the total amount or quantity.
 Applications from such importers are dealt with on a case-by-case basis.
-Licence applications are in general examined on receipt. - (i) The surveillance licensing requirements on the importation of certain textile products (cf. paragraphs 2-3) are applicable also to products subject to export restraint arrangements.
-In such cases licences are granted upon application and presentation of the relevant export document. - (j) In the case when imports are permitted subject to the presentation of an export document, this is transmitted by the importer to the National Board of Trade with a licence application.
-The National Board of Trade furthermore periodically receives accounts of export deciarations issued by the exporting country.
+Licence applications are in general examined on receipt. - IX.
+The surveillance licensing requirements on the importation of certain textile products (cf. paragraphs 2-3) are applicable also to products subject to export restraint arrangements.
+In such cases licences are granted upon application and presentation of the relevant export document. - X. In the case when imports are permitted subject to the presentation of an export document, this is transmitted by the importer to the National Board of Trade with a licence application.
+The National Board of Trade furthermore periodically receives accounts of export declarations issued by the exporting country. - XI.
+Import licences are only exceptionally issued on condition that the goods are re-exported and not sold in the domestic market. - 7. (a) Licences for goods not subject to quantitative restrictions are dealt with in the same way as other licences, i.e. the time of processing is one to ten working days. - (b) Licences can be granted immediately on request only under special circumstances.

-- (k) Import licences are only exceptionally issued on condition that the goods are reexported and not sold in the domestic market. - 7. (a) Licences for goods not subject to quantitative restrictions are dealt with in the same way as other licences, i.e. the time of processing is one to ten working days. - (b) Licences can be granted immediately on request only under special circumstances. - (c) No. - (d) Licence applications are in principle examined only by one authority.
+- (c) No. - (d) Licence applications are in principle examined only by one authority.
 The importer needs to approach one authority only. - 8.
-In principle a licence is issued only to a person or a firm domiciled in Sweden.
+A licence is issued only to a person or a firm domiciled in Sweden.
 Reasons for refusals are always communicated to the applicant.
 In the event of refusal applicants have a right of appeal through written application to the Government.